train station paris to london

 The best way to travel from one European city to the next is by train.
-The high-speed Eurostar train takes you to London from Paris – or in the opposite direction – in as little as 2 hours and 17 minutes.
+The high-speed Eurostar train takes you from Paris to London – or in the opposite direction – in as little as 2 hours and 17 minutes.

 Knowing that I couldn’t resist adding a side trip from Paris to London by train.
 The only problem was the lack of information about how to do this.
 Luckily for you, I’ve done the research and experienced it firsthand.